Master of Clinical Psychiatry and Global Mental Health

 Statement of intent guidelines

-Applicants must submit a 500-1000 word statement of intent addressing the prompts below.
-Your statement should illustrate your motivation, professional readiness, and alignment with the program’s person-centered, trauma-informed, and global mental health values.
-You may organize your response in sections or weave the themes into a cohesive narrative.
+Applicants must submit a 500-1000 word personal statement responding to the prompts below.
+Your statement should demonstrate your motivation, professional readiness, and alignment with the program’s person-centered, trauma-informed, and global mental health values.
+You may use separate sections or integrate the themes into a single narrative.

 1. Personal and Professional Journey